Investigations

 Result

-may be impaired heart rate response to deep breathing, Valsalva maneuver, and/or standing
+may be impaired heart rate and/or BP response to deep breathing, Valsalva manoeuvre, and/or standing

 corneal confocal microscopy